 Everything you need to know before visiting Melbourne: 15 outstanding and unique activities in Melbourne written by a local as well as a complete season guide.
-Jump directly to the 15 THINGS TO DO, in case you're not interested in our monthly guide.
+Jump directly to the 15 THINGS TO DO, in case you'd like to skip our season guide.

-Our season/monthly guide: As one of the world’s great cities, Melbourne has plenty going on all year round, so there’s not really a bad time to visit the city.
+Now, our unique season/monthly guide.
+As one of the world’s great cities, Melbourne has plenty going on all year round, so there’s not really a bad time to visit the city.
 That said, there might be a few things to consider depending on when you’re visiting – so before we dive into the '15 Amazing Things to Do' here’s our guide to the seasons in Melbourne.

 Summer (December - January - February)